LukaszPasich/Now-We-Flip-MS2-/README.md

 <img src="assets/images_readme/ms2-readme-ux-colours.jpg" alt="Now We Flip website colours">

 #### Typography
-Font used is a geometric sans-serif typeface with a less formal feel - Montserrat.
+Font used is a geometric sans-serif typeface - Montserrat.
+It has quite informal feel which is perfect for the game.